-eutectoid FeAl and FeAl2 respectively.
-Additionally, a single-phase FeAl2 composition was prepared by levitation melting; this specimen in the as-cast state is not single-phase because FeAl2 does not form congruently from the melt and instead a non-equilibrium microstructure results in the as-cast state [19].
-Thus, it requires a subsequent long-term heat-treatment to produce the single-phase.
+Three alloy compositions corresponding to Fe-58Al, Fe-61Al and Fe-62Al (at.%) as well as single phase FeAl as stoichiometric Fe-50Al were produced.
+Fe-61Al is expected to result in a fully lamellar microstructure according to the published binary phase diagram [16] whereas Fe-58Al and Fe-62Al contain a significant fraction of pro-eutectoid FeAl and FeAl2 respectively.
+Additionally, for comparison single-phase FeAl2 was prepared by levitation melting; a subsequent long-term heat-treatment is necessary to produce this single-phase upon arc melting because FeAl2 does not form congruently from the melt and instead a non-equilibrium microstructure results in the as-cast state [16].
 The as-cast microstructures were investigated using scanning electron microscopy (SEM).
 The samples were prepared by standard metallographic procedures including mechanical grinding followed by polishing with 1 μm diamond suspension.
 Final polishing was performed using a non-crystallizing oxide polishing suspension OP-S provided by Buehler, Illinois, USA.
-The average lamellar spacing was measured in the as-cast state for all three allovs and in the eutectoid allov after exposure to 700 °C for various times, and after creep testing.
-The experimental approach to determine lamellar spacing is described elsewhere [20].
+The average lamellar spacing was measured in the as-cast state for all three alloys and in the eutectoid alloy after exposure to 700 °C for various times, and after creep testing.
+The experimental approach to determine lamellar spacing is described elsewhere [17].
 The volume fraction of the pro-eutectoid phase was evaluated utilizing imaging analysis software (AnalySis).

 Cylindrical samples with a diameter of 5 mm and a height of 8 mm were electrical discharge machined for creep experiments.
-The samples were isothermally crept in compression, either at constant true stress in vacuum, or at constant load in air.
-It is noted that for small strains (for example, $\leq 10\%$), no difference can be discerned between constant true stress and constant load curves.
-The tests were carried out in the temperature range between 600 and 800 °C and the applied stress was varied from 50 to 175 MPa.
+The samples were isothermally crept in compression, either at a constant true stress in vacuum, or at constant load in air.
+Please, note that until the minimum is reach due to the small among of strain no difference can be observed between constant true stress vs. constant load and even after 10 % of strain no significant influence was found in the present case.
+The tests were carried out in the temperature range between 600 - 800 °C and the applied stress was varied from 50 to 175 MPa.

-3. Results and discussion
+3 Results and Discussion

-3.1.
-Initial microstructure
+3.1 Initial microstructure

-In the as-cast state, all three two-phase alloys exhibit a lamellar arrangement of FeAl and FeAl2 and include morphological irregularities like terminations and branches (Fig. 1a-c).
+In the as-cast state, all three alloys exhibit a lamellar arrangement of FeAl and FeAl2 and include morphological irregularities like terminations and branches (Figure 1a-c).
 In the off-eutectoid Fe-58Al and Fe-62Al alloys, in addition to the lamellar morphology composed of FeAl and FeAl2, pro-eutectoid FeAl and FeAl2 are observed respectively.
 Average lamellar spacing and the associated standard deviations were determined in the as-cast state for the three alloys and are summarized in Table 1.
-The experimentally measured volume fractions of the proeutectoid phases are included in Table 1 and match reasonably well with the values calculated using the binary phase diagram in Ref.
-[19].
+The experimentally measured volume fractions of the pro-eutectoid phases are listed as well in Table 1 and match reasonably well with the values calculated using the binary phase diagram in [16].